Sleeper train from Krakow to Budapest

 The train from Krakow to Berlin, about to leave Krakow Glowny

-Day 1, Krakow to Berlin on the EuroCity Wawel seen here about to leave Krakow GlownyPhoto courtesy of Rob Romans.
+Step 1, Krakow to Berlin by EuroCity train, seen here at Krakow GlownyPhoto courtesy of Rob Romans.

 2nd class car on the Berlin to Warsaw train 1st class compartment on a Berlin to Warsaw train.